-1684472041.jpg)

 Azure Synapse

 So I'm certified in professional data analytics with more than 6 years of experience in its domains of data science and analytics.
 I have worked with multiple domains.
-I started my career with ecommerce segment, and it was Amazon I started as a business analyst.
-My busy job role was to determine the fraud transactions and save the company's asset from large amount of loss.
-So I use you usually, you should write a SQL script to get to fetch the transactional data, manually check the high value order spectrums, and take actions based upon that.
-Next upon, I went into Shriram transferred finance company as a risk analytics again, where my job role was to determine the fraud patterns in the room.
-If, uh, optimize the portfolio and, uh, generate insights from the portfolio regarding acquisitions of a customer through referrals, working on the b to b team and a GTM team to get free weekly reports, monthly reports.
-Next up to that, I went into Skill Link as a data analyst where my technical role came into picture.
-So I usually work with large scale data in in Skill Link.
-I used to use AWS as a database.
-I mean, time zone history as a database and AWS Lambda for writing script.
-In the organization, we help the management to generate more revenue through user analyzing the user engagement activities in the leads.
-Uh, I built the weekly, monthly, and quarterly reports on the on the, uh, revenues again and people's performance.
-Uh, I also tracked the, uh, behavior of the user in terms of what courses they are searching and helping on, how long they are spending their time in the website?
-Where they are spending their time?
-If they're dropping out, what is the pain point of the dropout?
-So I generally built a dropout recommendation.
-And then continue to grow.
-I went into mBIE as a again, as a data analyst, uh, data analyst too.
-And I was working closely with the data engineering team.
-So here, I help the engineering team to help with the bike building maintenance.
-The cloud services which I used is Azure, uh, uh, over here in.
-I had, uh, the organization to build many dashboard.
-The main dashboard is a business optimization dashboard with more than 50 KPIs indicating the trends on the from the past data and helping, uh, the stakeholders to generate an insight on the forecasting side.
-So for example, if we generate uncertain pattern, how are the pattern of the users coming on the platform and how long they can come come.
-We have also implemented AB testing.
-For example, if we pre certain tags, uh, on on a website, so how they are performing, how the different events are performing, which are the panels.
-We we I created a a sign up channel analysis dashboard, which help the organization to get the data on the real time, which are my highest performance banner.
-And what are the parameters for those highest performance banner so that I I can optimize our courses according to those click rates and also, uh, used, drop off recommendation hotel.
-And apart from them, I I used to do the weekly, monthly, and daily reports for the GTM team also, helping to, uh, the pain points of the customer.
+I started my career with the ecommerce segment, and it was Amazon where I started as a business analyst.
+My job role was to determine the fraud transactions and save the company's assets from large amounts of loss.
+So I used to usually write a SQL script to fetch the transactional data, manually check the high-value order spectrums, and take actions based on that.
+Next, I went to Shriram Transfer Finance Company as a risk analyst, where my job role was to determine the fraud patterns in the room.
+If necessary, I optimized the portfolio and generated insights from the portfolio regarding acquisitions of a customer through referrals, working on the B2B team and a GTM team to get free weekly reports and monthly reports.
+Next, I went to Skill Link as a data analyst, where my technical role came into picture.
+So I usually worked with large-scale data in Skill Link.
+I used to use AWS as a database and AWS Lambda for writing scripts.
+I mean, time zone history as a database and AWS Lambda for writing scripts.
+In the organization, we helped the management to generate more revenue through user analysis of user engagement activities in leads.
+I built the weekly, monthly, and quarterly reports on revenues and people's performance.
+I also tracked the behavior of the user in terms of what courses they were searching and helping on, how long they were spending their time on the website, where they were spending their time, and if they were dropping out, what the pain point of the dropout was.
+So I generally built a dropout recommendation and then continued to grow.
+I went to mBIE as a data analyst again, and I was working closely with the data engineering team.
+So here, I helped the engineering team with building maintenance of the cloud services, which I used was Azure over here.
+I had the organization to build many dashboards.
+The main dashboard was a business optimization dashboard with more than 50 KPIs indicating the trends from past data and helping stakeholders to generate insights on the forecasting side.
+For example, if we generated uncertain patterns, how were the patterns of the users coming onto the platform and how long they could come.
+We also implemented AB testing.
+For example, if we pre-set certain tags on a website, so how they were performing, how the different events were performing, which were the panels.
+I created a sign-up channel analysis dashboard, which helped the organization to get the data in real-time, which were my highest-performing banners.
+And what were the parameters for those highest-performing banners so that I could optimize our courses according to those click rates and also used a drop-off recommendation.
+And apart from them, I used to do the weekly, monthly, and daily reports for the GTM team also, helping to identify the pain points of the customer.

-So bloodstream model are one of the most important, uh, it's I have used clustering's technique in, um, in optimizing the marketing campaigns, basically.
-So the main important, uh, you know, you know, the how we build is in in clustering is a key in and a knife base.
+So the blood stream model is one of the most important models I have used clustering's technique in, optimizing the marketing campaigns, basically.
+So the main important aspect of how we build it is in clustering, which is a key component.
 It's amazing.
-The key in and what it does, we generally use scikit learn package to import the k n, um, machine learning algorithms.
-From scikit learn, we get kn, and, uh, we can what kn does?
-Kn is naive base is actually what they are doing.
-They are collecting the points based on the customer usage.
+The key component and what it does, we generally use scikit-learn package to import the k-means, machine learning algorithms.
+From scikit-learn, we get k-means, and we can use k-means to do what k-means does.
+K-means is a naive Bayes algorithm, actually, what they are doing.
+They are collecting points based on customer usage.
 For example, a customer is from a certain location.
 They are using a certain amount of data.
-They are visiting on a certain period of time.
-They're visiting a certain, uh, let's see, certain channels.
-They are visiting our website and they are creating basically a pattern.
-Let's say some visit on the morning, some visit on the evening, some uh, visit the content a, some visit content b.
-So basically and also, uh, aggregate in different details such as the personal personal fields such as the gender, usage duration, uh, take rates, how how often, how how the duration of how long we are are the cons are the consistently being from scroll I mean, are they consistently scrolling the page?
-So accumulating all the data points, we basically create group of small segments of those categories of the customer.
-So, basically, we use scikit learn package from, uh, Python to, uh, to get the clusters and using the naive weights or k n n theorem.
+They are visiting at a certain period of time.
+They're visiting certain channels.
+They visit our website and they create a pattern.
+Let's say some visit in the morning, some visit in the evening, some visit content a, some visit content b.
+So basically, we also aggregate different details such as personal fields, such as gender, usage duration, take rates, how often, how long we are consistently being from scroll, I mean, are they consistently scrolling the page?
+So accumulating all the data points, we create groups of small segments of those categories of the customer.
+So, basically, we use scikit-learn package from Python to get the clusters and use the k-means algorithm.

-So to validate a data accuracy and consistent, uh, consistency in SQL, first, we will be looking into data ingestion.
-From where the data ingestion I mean, from where the data are ingested in from multiple sources.
-So they are basically how the extraction, transformation, and loading is done through Azure database.
-We are usually doing it with Azure data updates.
-So is there any inconsistency or is there any discrepancy with the data types or not?
+So to validate data accuracy and consistency in SQL, first, we will be looking into data ingestion.
+From where the data are ingested from multiple sources.
+So, they are basically how the extraction, transformation, and loading is done through Azure database.
+We are usually doing it with Azure data factory.
+So, is there any inconsistency or is there any discrepancy with the data types or not?
 The first thing we will be doing to check the validated data accuracy.
-Next, to assume the consistency, uh, we will check for the null values.
-For example, if there there are multiple there are 50,000 columns.
+Next, to assume the consistency, we will check for the null values.
+For example, if there are 50,000 columns.
 Right?
-There are 50,000 records in a in a table.
+There are 50,000 records in a table.
 And let's say it is a table of an employee table.
-So an employee table consists of a date, a joining date, employee ID, employee name.
-If the joining date is missing for, let's say, 100, um, 100 employees and the employer IDs are generally old.
+So, an employee table consists of a date, a joining date, employee ID, employee name.
+If the joining date is missing for, let's say, 100 employees and the employer IDs are generally old.
 How we can recognize the old?
-It's I mean, it's a very old employee ID, like, 101, 102, and now the series is going on for, like, you know, the, uh, 500 or 6.
-And So first, we will we will be checking where do not where the null null null values are.
-Then we can replace with the, uh, the very the very minimum date of the entire table.
-So the very first thing which we will be doing is we will be checking into the ingestion model.
+It's I mean, it's a very old employee ID, like 101, 102, and now the series is going on for, like, you know, the 500 or 600.
+And so, first, we will be checking where the null values are.
+Then we can replace with the very minimum date of the entire table.
+So, the very first thing which we will be doing is we will be checking into the ingestion model.
 If there is any discrepancy in the ingestion.
-Once the data fields are accurate, the transform the extraction transformations done accurately, then we will be altering or we will be updating the records accordingly.
-Sometimes there may be the front end may pass some different events, which are basically duplicates events.
-So we can actually, uh, reconcile those reduplicates even and and and collapse it into 1 with case statements and then actually update the entire table.
-So the first thing is the ETL.
-Second thing, wherever the null values, we should impute the null values accordingly.
-3rd thing is instead of duplicate score we can collage into 1 for example there is a goal and g o a l goal and another is g is capital the first one is g small letter so this way we can use case statement and we can collage into 1.
-Similarly, there may be other fields which has duplicate value and will be individually individually we will be check checking each, I mean, distinct record of the, uh, categorical field, and we can update the database accordingly after Koolachi, the duplicate record.
+Once the data fields are accurate, the extraction and transformations are done accurately, then we will be altering or we will be updating the records accordingly.
+Sometimes there may be the front end passing some different events, which are basically duplicate events.
+So we can actually reconcile those duplicates and collapse it into 1 with case statements and then actually update the entire table.
+So, the first thing is the ETL.
+Second, wherever the null values, we should impute the null values accordingly.
+Third, instead of duplicate scores, we can collapse into 1 for example, there is a goal and another is Goal.
+This way we can use case statements and we can collapse into 1.
+Similarly, there may be other fields which have duplicate values and we will individually check each distinct record of the categorical field, and we can update the database accordingly after removing the duplicate record.
 This is how we can do.

 So, generally, in any BI tool, for example, Tableau or Power BI, you can create a dynamic and interactive dashboard anytime from different multiple sources.
-Now what we can do instead of importing the data, let's see I'm connecting my Tableau with my Azure SQL Server using Synapse Studio.
-Instead of importing my dataset, I can use detect query method.
-In that detect query, what will happen, it will auto wait.
-And if I set the if I said the refresh timing within, like, let's say, 5 minutes or every 10 minutes, first, we need to optimize the query, imply direct query method instead of importing the dataset at one go.
-So it will generally whenever we are using, I mean, it will directly query and get the data instantly.
-So whatever we are making from that data set, let's say whatever analysis we're making from that data set, let it be any analysis.
-It will be interactive if we apply different kind of filters, if we apply different kind of, you know, drill down steps, if we kind apply different kind of, uh, action bat buttons, if we apply different kind of filters, if you can apply direct, I mean, different kind of, uh, let's say graph using DAX queries.
-Right?
-All the things making it dynamic and interactive.
-And in a real time data monitoring, we can use direct query instead of importing the data.
-This is how we can we I mean, I usually create real time monitoring data.
+Now, what we can do instead of importing the data is connect my Tableau with my Azure SQL Server using Synapse Studio.
+Instead of importing my dataset, I can use the detect query method.
+In that detect query, it will automatically wait, and if I set the refresh timing within, let's say 5 minutes or every 10 minutes, we need to optimize the query, using the direct query method instead of importing the dataset at one go.
+It will generally work whenever we are using it, meaning it will directly query and get the data instantly.
+So, whatever we are making from that dataset, let's say whatever analysis we're making from that dataset, it will be interactive if we apply different kinds of filters, if we apply different drill-down steps, if we apply different kinds of action buttons, or if we apply different kinds of filters.
+We can also apply different kinds of graphs using DAX queries.
+All these things make it dynamic and interactive.
+In real-time data monitoring, we can use the direct query method instead of importing the data.
+This is how I usually create real-time monitoring dashboards.

-So the data can be trans I mean, data is usually that is called a migration.
+So the data can be trans, I mean, data is usually called a migration.
 We can usually migrate data from one platform to another platform.
-For that, we need to connect the Tableau with the Power BI source.
-So there will be multiple linkage of the channels.
+For that, we need to connect Tableau to the Power BI source.
+So there will be multiple links of the channels.
 Power BI will be connected to the data warehousing system.
-Tableau will be getting connected to the Power BI.
+Tableau will be getting connected to Power BI.
 Now if we want to get all of the data imported to Tableau, we can do so.
-And if we want on a real time basis, we can just import whatever the same, uh, query syntax to the dash Tableau dashboard I mean, to the Tableau desktop server, imply those things, and get the transition.
+And if we want on a real-time basis, we can just import the same query syntax to the Tableau dashboard, implying those things, and get the transition.
 So generally, I use Power BI a lot.
-Tableau, I have used respectively to create Internet to dashboard, but transitions, we have done very less in my client organization.
-So this is I know how we do this process, but and this is how we need to explore and make it possible.
+Tableau, I have used to create Internet dashboards, but transitions, we have done very little in my client organization.
+So this is how we do the process, but this is how we need to explore and make it possible.

 So the main problem over here is n clusters equal to auto.
-If you do not define the number of the clusters, so the key means algorithm or the key means package will generally will not be able to determine the number of any number of clusters, which they want to make any number of data points.
-Remember, we see earlier the multiple data points.
+If you do not define the number of clusters, then the key means algorithm or the key means package will generally not be able to determine the optimal number of clusters, which they want to make with any number of data points.
+Remember, we saw earlier the multiple data points.
 Let's see if we want to take 5 data points, it will categorize the data in the same way.
 If you want to take 8 data points, it will categorize the data in the same way.
-So if we do not generally define the end clusters, so we the the code snippet will not be functional correctly.
+So if you do not generally define the number of clusters, then the code snippet will not function correctly.
 The main thing.

-And how can I profile an insight into what should be correct?
+And how can you profile an insight into what should be correct?
 Okay.
 Module ID and risk for the risk.
 Is that all?
 So over here, you are using module ID to aggregate the data of a score, but you are grouping by student ID.
-This is the thing which is a error and which should be rectified because whenever we are categorizing a table, I mean, aggregating a table.
-If we're aggregating the table with the module ID, we should group by with the module ID to get accurate data.
-We can use VAST student ID.
-We can use that VAST student ID To filter, we can use student ID n and bracket number of student ID.
-But if you want to get module wise average scores, there are multiple modules in a particular student ID.
-So we should group by the entire dataset with the module ID.
+This is the thing which is an error and which should be rectified because whenever we are categorizing a table, I mean, aggregating a table.
+If we're aggregating the table with the module ID, we should group by the module ID to get accurate data.
+We can use the VAST student ID to filter, and we can use the student ID and bracket number of student ID.
+But if you want to get module-wise average scores, there are multiple modules in a particular student ID.
+So we should group the entire dataset by the module ID.

-2 ways we can do.
-Let's say I have already I have built I have imported the data.
-I have already made a dashboard.
-I have done the dashboard interactive dynamic.
-According to my stakeholders requirement, I have made all my requirements using action filters, actions filters, and whatever the graphs may be, and everything using the text query measures and all.
-Once I'm publishing it to the, uh, service table service, right, then we can create basically, we can use a, um, uh, schedule refresh time, which will be each minute.
-In that way, we can actually the dashboard will be refreshed each after 4 minutes or 5 minute time interval, let's say.
+We have two ways to do this.
+Let's say you have already built, imported the data, made a dashboard, and made the dashboard interactive and dynamic.
+According to your stakeholders' requirements, you have made all your requirements using action filters, graphs, and everything using text query measures.
+Once you're publishing it to the service table service, then we can create a schedule refresh time, which will be each minute.
+In that way, the dashboard will be refreshed every 4 to 5 minutes.
 This is the most efficient way of getting the dashboard refreshed.
-Next we can do is again live queries.
-I mean, instead of importing down the whole dataset, we can actually use a direct perimeter.
-But in that case, what happens basically in in a in a direct perimeter?
-Let's see if we there are 2 kinds of pool.
-1 is dedicated pool and one is serverless pool.
-If I'm running the query on a serverless pool, Let's see the query.
-The the the dashboard refresh after each of the 5 minutes.
-So in your organization demand, there may be multiple uh, teams which will be working on SQL.
-If, uh, 50 to 20 a 100 people are actually working on a same serverless pool and getting down tables and getting writing the script on the server.
-Refreshing your dashboard can make a little long time for you and for the team also.
+Next, we can do is again live queries.
+I mean, instead of importing the whole dataset, we can actually use a direct query.
+But in that case, what happens in a direct query?
+Let's see if there are two kinds of pools.
+One is a dedicated pool, and one is a serverless pool.
+If I'm running the query on a serverless pool, the dashboard will refresh after each 5 minutes.
+In your organization's demand, there may be multiple teams working on SQL.
+If 50 to 100 people are actually working on the same serverless pool and getting down tables and writing scripts, refreshing your dashboard can take a long time for you and the team also.
 Right?
-So instead, what we can do, we can use ADX as your data explorer with kQL, Kusto query language.
+So instead, what we can do is use ADX as your data explorer with Kusto query language.
 That is how we can write.
-I mean, link the data with the live dashboards.
+I mean, link the data with live dashboards.
 We can.
-The dashboard can be refreshed without the interruption because ADX is designed in such a way to handle large scale dataset.
-And without importing, it can we can do a direct query and get data.
+The dashboard can be refreshed without interruption because ADX is designed to handle large-scale datasets.
+And without importing, we can do a direct query and get data.

 This can be answered in different ways.
 1st, I'd like to answer what is advanced SQL window function.
 I mean, what is advanced SQL window function?
-We can we can create actually with clause function, which is a temporary table and make it callable whenever we required in a script.
-Let's see.
+We can create an actual window function with a Common Table Expression (CTE), which is a temporary table and can be made callable whenever we require it in a script.
 I want to get an aggregation, but I don't want the entire table.
-I want there are 10 different categorical data.
-Among those 10 diff categorical, we have 5 5 each categorical.
-So 10 into 5, 500.
-Let's say category a, column a, category a, b, c, d.
-I mean, 10 we have.
-Column b, category we have Roman number 123.
-So a has 5 Roman numbers, b has 5 Roman numbers, and so on.
-Each of those categories, I mean, each of those according to categories are having a marks.
-I don't want entire thing to be aggregated with.
-I want only the top performing performance so we can use rank dense rank function, rank the entire dataset in in one.
-You can use a with clause using a sub query entire thing in a in a I mean, the top performers by rank 1.
-Then call that, uh, with clause.
-I mean, with then call that with plus function with CTE function with cte function and aggregate the table.
-This way we can analyze the complex data aggregation.
-And we can use cte tables which are temporary tables to call whenever how many times we require in the entire time.
-Instead of doing multiple aggregation in a one go, we can actually segregate the aggregation in 10 different go, merge it down to 1 and present in our report to the stakeholders.
+I want to get the top performers among 10 different categorical data.
+Among those 10 different categories, we have 5 categories each with 5 subcategories.
+So, 10 into 5 is 50.
+Let's say category A, column A, category A, B, C, D. I mean, we have 10 categories.
+Column B, category we have Roman numbers I, II, III, IV, V. So, A has 5 Roman numbers, B has 5 Roman numbers, and so on.
+Each of those categories, I mean, each of those according to categories, are having marks.
+I don't want the entire thing to be aggregated with.
+I want only the top performing performers, so we can use the RANK or DENSE_RANK function to rank the entire dataset in one go.
+You can use a CTE using a subquery to do the entire thing in a single query.
+You can rank the top performers by rank 1, then call that CTE and use the aggregate function to aggregate the table.
+This way, we can analyze complex data aggregation.
+And we can use CTE tables, which are temporary tables, to call whenever we require it in the entire time.
+Instead of doing multiple aggregations at once, we can actually segregate the aggregations into 10 different steps, merge it down to 1, and present it in our report to the stakeholders.